GlyTwin: Digital Twin for Glucose Control in Type 1 Diabetes Through Optimal Behavioral Modifications Using Patient-Centric Counterfactuals: Data

+Outliers are removed using an Interquartile Range (IQR)–based filter, where values falling outside the range \([Q_1 - 3 \times \mathrm{IQR},\; Q_3 + 3 \times \mathrm{IQR}]\) for any feature are excluded \cite{Tukey1977ExploratoryDA}.
+This removes extreme deviations but retains the majority of the data distribution.

-All the above mentioned features and calculations are illustrated in Figure~\ref{fig2}.
-The data processing pipeline leaves us with \textbf{1361} (722 hyperglycemic, 639 normoglycemic) factual samples, two of these samples are already shown in Table~\ref{sample} as examples.
+All the above mentioned features and calculations are illustrated in \figref{fig2}.
+The data processing pipeline leaves us with \textbf{2672} (1220 hyperglycemic, 1452 normoglycemic) factual samples.
+Simple randomization assigned data to training and testing cohorts using an $85/15$ split at both the subject level $(43/7)$ and datapoint level $(2328/344)$.
+Two samples are shown in Table~\ref{sample} as examples.
+Of the eleven features, we consider \textit{Carb size}, \textit{Total bolus}, \textit{$\Delta t$}, and \textit{Pre-meal BGL} as modifiable factors for behavioral modification.